Effective date of Know Before You Owe Mortgage Disclosure rule

 New consumer guide replaces settlement cost booklet

-Your Home Loan Toolkit is designed to be used in connection with the new Loan Estimate & Closing Disclosure forms.
-It will replace the current Settlement Cost booklet when the TILA-RESPA Integrated Disclosures go into effect on August 1, 2015.
-We’re providing the toolkit well ahead of the effective date to allow time to order or print the new toolkit and integrate electronic versions into mortgage origination systems.
+Your Home Loan Toolkit – now available in English & Spanish – is designed to be used in connection with the new Loan Estimate & Closing Disclosure forms.
+It will replace the current Settlement Cost booklet when the TILA-RESPA Integrated Disclosures go into effect.

 If, after reviewing the resources on the Regulatory Implementation page and the related regulation(s) and commentary, you have a question regarding regulatory interpretation, please email CFPB_reginquiries@cfpb.gov with your specific question, including reference to the applicable regulation section(s).

 Compliance guide: A plain-language guide to the new rules in a FAQ format which makes the content more accessible for industry constituents, especially smaller businesses with limited legal and compliance staff.

 Guide to forms: Provides detailed, illustrated instructions on completing the Loan Estimate and Closing Disclosure.

 Closing factsheet: An overview of the limited circumstances when changes to the loan require a new three-day review.

 Disclosure timeline: Illustrates the process and timing of disclosures for a sample real estate purchase transaction.